cilegordev/dotfiles/README.md

 - Forked from [JaKooLit](https://github.com/JaKooLit/Hyprland-Dots) and i'm remake it almost 90%
 - **I can't promise if these dotfiles work on other device. and I configured it for 1366x768 not for below or above it and maybe need a little change in some aspects.**
 - And i'll back when a [kali-desktop-hyprland](https://www.kali.org/docs/general-use/metapackages/) [Tracker](https://pkg.kali.org/search?package_name=hyprland) [Index](https://http.kali.org/kali/pool/main/h/hyprland/)
-- Hyprland Debian package currently maintenance seee it on [GitLab](https://salsa.debian.org/NyxTrail/hyprland)
+- Hyprland Debian package currently maintenance see it on [GitLab](https://salsa.debian.org/NyxTrail/hyprland)

  <p align="center">
    <img src="src/cat-on-line.png">